EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Consequences and decisions*
 - RODEO project should provide converters from BUFR to HDF5/FM301
-- WIGOS Station Identifiers (WSI) are not yet collected to OPERA Database
+- WIGOS Station Identifiers (WSI) are not yet saved to OPERA Database.
 - Ignore restricted data in the beginning (i.e., data without a standard open license or release statement)

 ### B04 - sustainable service

-“As a EUMETNET Member, I want WP6 Open radar data supply to be a sustainable service that considers the whole lifecycle of a system from design, development, operations to retirement.
-So, I understand the total cost of ownership of the Open Radar Data service.”
+“As a EUMETNET Member, I want ORD supply to be a sustainable service that considers the whole lifecycle of a system from design, development, operations to retirement.
+So, I understand the total cost of ownership of the ORD service.”

 *Priority:*
 - primary

 *Clarifications:*
-- here only service and related costs of WP6 Open radar data part are considered.
+- Only service and related costs of ORD part are considered.
 FEMDI is considered separately
 - It is understood that estimating the full operational costs is extremely difficult.
 The fully costed estimate of the operational costs should include, for example, system life-cycling cost and reacting to emerging user needs.
-- Is this just sustainable in the meaning of operating cost, not in the meaning of green computing etc?
 - There is a general requirement for all EUMETNET Programmes to "ensure that the environmental footprint of the Programme is minimised where possible."
-So, this should be considered also in the meaning of green computing.
--
+- Here. the sustainabilty is meant in operating cost, and in green computing

 *Acceptance criteria:*

 *Consequences and decisions:*
+- Cost of ORD supply is defined for Autumn 2024 EUMETNET governing bodies.

 ### B05 - continuity of service

-“As a EUMETNET Member, I want continuity of Open radar data service in the event of the Service Provider changing.
+“As a EUMETNET Member, I want continuity of ORD supply in the event of the service operator changing.
 So, I have a sustainable service delivering my obligations.”

 *Priority:*
 - primary

 *Clarifications:*
+- The design and implementation should be developed such that the portability is maintained.

 *Acceptance criteria:*

 *Consequences and decisions:*
-- The design and implementation should be developed such that the portability is maintained.
-- Decision to build the design on EWC can be made?
+- TBD, is the service build on EWC or similar cloud service.
+This is still under negotiations.

 ### B06 - existing Members’ capability considered for incorporation within RODEO/OPERA?

-“As a EUMETNET Member, I want, wherever possible, existing Members’ (including ECMWF, EUMETSAT) capability (e.g., EWC) considered for incorporation within WP6 Open radar data.
+“As a EUMETNET Member, I want, wherever possible, existing Members’ (including ECMWF, EUMETSAT) capability (e.g., EWC) considered for incorporation within ORD supply.
 So, previous investment is exploited to its full potential.”

 *Priority:*
 - secondary

 *Clarifications:*
-- the plans are to use EWC as a back-end for OPERA radar data supply.
+- Currently the plan is to use EWC as a back-end for ORD supply (TBD).
-- Need to define how the big archive of incoming data should be transferred from Météo France to EWC/DWD.
+- The big archive of incoming data is transferred from Météo France to EWC/DWD in 2024.

 *Acceptance criteria:*

 *Consequences and decisions:*
-- EUMETNET members should define the needed allocations for the radar data
+- The decision if EUMETNET members could allocate some of their national resources on EWC for ORD supply is not yet made.

 ### B07 - make observations available